pudgereyem/blog/2020-11-18 Stocks update/index.md

 In November Apple released a new series of Macs, built with its own ARM-based [M1 chip](https://www.apple.com/newsroom/2020/11/apple-unleashes-m1/) which [has been reported](https://www.macrumors.com/2020/11/16/apple-silicon-macbook-air-ssd-benchmarks/) to be twice as performant as previous models.
 I think this is the biggest innovation for Macs in many years.

-Sales grew everywhere except in China where it went down 29%, from $11.1 billion to $7.9 billion, most likely due to Donald Trump threatining to ban WeChat ([Bloomberg article here from August](https://www.bloomberg.com/news/articles/2020-08-12/apple-s-44-billion-china-market-threatened-by-trump-wechat-ban)).
+Sales grew everywhere except in China where it went down 29%, from $11.1 billion to $7.9 billion, most likely due to Donald Trump threatening to ban WeChat ([Bloomberg article here from August](https://www.bloomberg.com/news/articles/2020-08-12/apple-s-44-billion-china-market-threatened-by-trump-wechat-ban)).

 ### BMW (Hold: 3)